 Lightroom mobile presets should automatically sync once you’ve imported the presets to Lightroom.

-This article is about how to install Lightroom presets.
+This article is a step-by-step guide on how to import Lightroom presets.
 The process is slightly different for Lightroom Classic and Lightroom CC.
 In both cases, select Import.
 In Lightroom Classic, this option is a + sign next to the Preset panel.
 In CC, the option is under the File dropdown menu.

 To become a Lightroom pro, try our Effortless Editing in Lightroom course!